 Ad Tag Support by Device, Ad Timing, and Tag Protocol

-Before adding and configuring an ad tag, please reference the below advertising support matrix that outlines what Zype supports per tag type and by device.
+Before adding and configuring an ad tag, please reference the below advertising support matrix that outlines what Zype supports per tag type for Web Player (desktop and mobile browsers).

 Configuring an Ad Tag in Zype